Shadrach, Meshach, and Abednego

 1. Before class print out the fiery furnace activity sheet.

 2. In class have your children color the fiery furnace and men and then tear up pieces of red, orange, and yellow tissue paper and glue them so they cover most of the figures to look like flames.

 Diorama of Shadrach, Meshach, and Abednego in the Fiery Furnace

-Cut flame shapes from tissue paper.
+6. Cut flame shapes from tissue paper.
 Bunch about 3 or 4 flames together and twist them together at the bottom.
 Bend down the twisted edge and tape it to the bottom of the box.
-Straighten out the flames with your fingers.
+Straighten out the tops of the flames with your fingers.
 Place some flames in front of the men and some in the back.

 Shadrach, Meshach, and Abednego in a Fiery Furnace Water Color Bible Craft

 Children color the picture of Shadrach, Meshach, Abednego, and the angel and then blow through a straw to make flame shapes from water color paint.
 To finish they glue the picture of the furnace over the coloring sheet.